Sequencing RNA with nanopore technology

 Full length transcripts from long reads

 Nanopores sequence the whole of the nucleic acid fragment presented to them.
-For cDNA this means full-length transcripts can be sequenced, simplifying the analysis of spice variants, isoforms and fusion transcripts.
+For cDNA and Direct RNA sequencing approaches this means full-length transcripts can be sequenced, simplifying the analysis of splice variants, isoforms and fusion transcripts.
 Methods are available for poly A+ and random priming cDNA libraries for these transcriptomics studies.Publications on full length transcripts

 Nanopore sequencing data starts streaming immediately, rather than being delivered in bulk at the end of a 'run'.
 Real-time data streaming allows rapid identification of sequences within the sample.
 Depending on the size of the molecule being sequenced, it is possible that the full cDNA transcript will be sequenced in a single read, simplifying mapping to the genome.Publications on real-time analysis